- CGS Majors

 Overlapping Courses Between Majors, Certificates, and Minors

 This policy is effective for students who declare their CGS program(s)/plan(s) for Spring 2019 and beyond.

 Overlapping Credits between CGS programs and programs in other schools

-- A maximum of two courses total can overlap between a CGS major or certificate and a second major in another school.
+- A maximum of two courses total can overlap between a CGS major or certificate and any additional major in another school.

 - No course overlaps are allowed between a CGS certificate and a certificate in another school.